 Research

-• understanding contextual and cultural factors that influence mental health
+• Understanding cultural and contextual factors that influence minority mental health and addictive behaviors

-This research uses qualitative and quantitative methods to investigate the role of religion and spirituality on use of formal mental health services among Latines in the United States.
-Multiple publications have resulted from the study, with more work currently in progress.
+This research uses quantitative methods to investigate the role of social determinants of Latine Behavioral Health.
+Our team works with social researchers from Brown University and the University of Pittsburg and multiple publications have resulted from the study, with more work currently in progress.

 therapist and patient